-Year 11 students are now in the final stages of their studies and will shortly be taking their final examinations, which commence in May 2024.
+Year 11 students are now in the final stages of their GCSE studies and will shortly be taking their final examinations, which commence in May 2024.
 Students should now be completing regular revision and examination practice using a revision timetable to organise their time in order to support them in being successful.

 We would like to advise you of several points concerning the GCSE examinations:

 a.
 Students must arrive for examinations at the following times: